gocodebox/lifterlms/.wordpress-org/readme/description.md

 # **Give LifterLMS a Try**

-_There are many ways to take LifterLMS for a test drive_
+_There are many ways to take LifterLMS for a test drive before commiting to the LMS_

 + Go ahead and install the free core LifterLMS plugin right now.
 The free core LMS plugin is very powerful and customizable.
 + Get a temporary _30 Day_ website on our servers with the core LifterLMS plugin AND all the premium add-ons installed.
 This demo website allows you to test drive all the LMS add-ons before you invest.
 You can even add your other favorite plugins & themes, but this demo site is not something you get to keep after the 30 days are over. **[Try LifterLMS for $1][try]** now.